-Sunday Series will focus on
+Sunday Series focused on

 “The First Great Awakening — Fervor and Ferment“